wesley-931/discord-counting-respond-bot/README.md

 # Discord counting respond bot
 This code will result in setting up a automated script that will respond to you when counting in a specific discord channel.

-Best result when using a account token instead of a bot token.
+Ever felt lonely and dont have anyone to count with.
+Well congratz here is the counting bot you need.
+Make sure to get a token from the discord application website.

 # Set-up